There are times when we have to get a bit creative and figure out a way to make a cup of Joe without having any equipment.

 This improvised filtering substitute is perfect for those who want to use their drip coffee makers when out of filters.

-To prepare it, you need a pot, finely ground coffee, water, and sugar (optional).
-This method is for those who like their coffee with a bold taste.
+To prepare it, you need a pot (ideally cesve), finely ground coffee, water, and sugar (optional).
+This method is for those who like their coffee with a intense flavor and high caffeine concentration.